GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 audioSize = 47709448
 categories = ["Customer", "Go", "GKE"] date = "2017-09-20T01:07:49Z"
-description = "Sourcegraph provides navigation tools for source code, and it's powered by Go and Google Cloud Platform.
+description = "Sourcegraph provides navigation tools for source code, and it's powered by Go and Google Cloud.
 Quinn Slack, CEO and co-founder, joins us to discuss how they built their features on top of our infrastructure." draft = false episodeNumber = 95 hosts = ["Francesc Campoy Flores", "Mark Mandel"]